andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table presents the quarterly average ride lengths of casual and member users.
-+ Casual users experience the longest average ride length during the **3rd quarter**, with rides lasting **22.48 minutes**, while the shortest duration occurs in the **1st quarter**, averaging **15.32 minutes**.
++ Casual users experience the longest average ride length during the **3rd quarter (22.48 minutes)**.
++ While the shortest duration occurs in the **1st quarter (15.32 minutes)**.
 These findings support the notion that casual users prefer the summer months, potentially indicating leisure or recreational usage during this season.
 Conversely, casual users tend to ride less frequently during the winter months, leading to shorter average ride durations.
-+ Similarly, member users also display a comparable pattern, with the longest average ride length observed in the **3rd quarter** at **13.29 minutes** and the shortest in the **1st quarter** at **10.57 minutes**.
++ Similarly, member users also display a comparable pattern, with the longest average ride length observed in the **3rd quarter (13.29 minutes)**.
++ While their shortest in the **1st quarter (10.57 minutes)**.
 This suggests that seasonal conditions influence ride durations for both user groups.
 + While both casual and member users exhibit similar seasonal trends, casual users consistently demonstrate higher average ride lengths across all quarters compared to members.
 This difference could potentially be attributed to the idea that casual users approach bike usage with a more leisurely or recreational mindset, resulting in longer rides.

 #### Quarterly Average Ride Distance (miles)